1 Peter 3:7g

 as to the weaker vessel,

 Is the wife physically weaker?
 There are some aspects of physiology in females that are stronger than males.
-Women seem to be able to take more pain then men.
-If men had to bear children mankind would have ceased to exist millennia ago!
-They would talk about the pain of childbearing for the rest of their lives!
+Women can take more pain than men.
+If men had to bear children, humanity would have ceased to exist millennia ago!
+We would hear about the pain of childbearing for the rest of their lives!
 Females do not have the same bulk or over-all bone structure as males.
-They generally cannot lift as much weight.
+They cannot lift as much weight.
 They have broader hips so they can bear children.
-Physical weakness may be the point here but there may also be another issue.
+Physical weakness may be the point here, but there may be another issue.

 “To the woman He said:

 The word “desire” means that the woman’s orientation will be to her husband.
-She will be husband-centred.
-When she goes to the supermarket she looks for T-bone steaks because that is his favorite meat.
+She will be husband-centered.
+Her whole life centers on him.
+When she irons, she irons for her husband.
+When she goes to the supermarket, she looks for T-bone steaks because that is his favorite meat.

-Husbands have a different field of operation.
+Husbands operate in different fields of operation.
 They operate by categories.
 A woman has but one category (her husband).
 Men operate in separate categories.
 When he goes to work, he pleases his boss.
 When he plays on a team, he does it for the team.
-When he loves his wife this is yet another category.
+When he loves his wife, this is yet another category.
 If men do not realize this difference, they will have problems in marriage.

-God designed the woman to respond to her husband.
+God designed the woman to respond to masculinity.

 Some men feel that their primary responsibility from God is to repopulate the human race.
 No, his primary responsibility is to guard his wife’s soul.
 That is why the Bible calls the wife the weaker vessel.
 God made her insatiable when it comes to her husband.

 Let us suppose you have an insatiable desire for potato chips.
 You must have them.
-You may be very strong physically but physical strength has nothing to do with this.
-You are made weak by one thing — the desire for potato chips.
-The woman wants her husband to fulfil her.
-No matter how noble or how great she may be in life, if she is truly feminine, she will be insatiable toward her husband’s leadership.
-This however, does not mean that a husband can meet all of the needs of his wife.
+You may be very strong physically, but physical strength has nothing to do with this.
+All this makes us weak by one thing – the desire for potato chips.
+The woman wants her husband to fulfill her.
+No matter how noble or how great she may be in life, she will be insatiable toward her husband’s leadership if she is truly feminine.
+(This does not imply that a husband can meet all of the needs of his wife)

 This insatiability makes her dependent on her husband.
 That is why she is the weaker vessel.
 This starts with being “boy crazy” in her teens.
 Most women, no matter how poised they may be now, went through that stage.
 They discovered the male of the species.

-This means that a wife orients to her husband.
+This means that the woman is empty.
+She orients to her husband.
+She finds out what pleases him.
 Her main occupation is to please her husband.
 This is why some women put up with some of the worst critters in the world.
 She wants to surrender her soul to him.
 Here is where rapport begins.

 I am looking for some insight into the ‘weaker’ meaning more delicate - as in a fragile vessel of great honor (china vase or crystal glass - of greater honor and beauty).